The U.S. Department of Justice’s years-long probe of no. 1 stablecoin issuer Tether

 The $1.4 trillion class action lawsuits are based on claims of market manipulation made in a June 2018 paper — updated in late 2019 — by a pair of finance professors at the University of Texas at Austin and Ohio State University.

-In their peer-reviewed paper, “Is Bitcoin Really Un-Tethered?,” UT Austin professor John Griffin and Ohio State instructor Amin Shams claimed their analysis showed how the companies manipulated prices.
+, “Is Bitcoin Really Un-Tethered?,” UT Austin professor John Griffin and Ohio State instructor Amin Shams claimed their analysis showed how the companies manipulated prices.

 Among other things, they allege that when Bitcoin’s price fell to psychologically important levels, Tether minted more USDT and sent it to sister company Bitfinex, which used it to buy Bitcoin, raising prices.
 These levels came in $500 increments, the pair said — keep in mind Bitcoin was in the $6,000 to $7,000 range at the time.
 The result, the suits claim, was a bubble that eventually burst to the tune of $450 million.